theindigamer/theindigamer.github.io/_posts/2016-04-03-the-not-so-short-introduction-to-grad-school-applications.md

 ## Fin

-Right now (April 2016), I'm still waiting for more admission decisions to come in.
+Right now (April 2016), I still haven't completed all the admission formalities.
 I'll update the previous section and the application timeline at a later date.

 Thanks for reading.
 If you want to give feedback, check the [FAQ](/faq).

+## Bonus

+See [Career advice][tao-advice] by [Terry Tao][wiki-tao].
+It contains a large number of links to helpful articles for people in different stages of their academic careers.